Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to configure Azure Devops for Service Fabric Cluster.md

 ## Recommended

-- Certificate Authority (CA) certificate for cluster.
+- Certificate Authority (CA) certificate for cluster connection.
 This is a best practice and is required for any certificate based authentication using common name.

 ## AAD User Configuration